Why Giza Plateau

 Safety & Stewardship Notes

 Work with licensed camel handlers if adding short rides.
-Remind guests to avoid climbing structures and respect all restricted zones.
+Remind guests not to climb structures and to respect all restricted zones.

 FAQs